SBNSoftware/icarus-trigger-database/README.md

 |`file_size` | integer | Size of the file on disk |
 |`run_number`| integer | Run number corresponding to the log file |
 |`processed` | bool    | Boolean tagging the log file as processed/not processed |

-## Credits
-This repository builds upon work from [https://github.com/justinjmueller/icarus_runinfo_database](https://github.com/justinjmueller/icarus_runinfo_database) created by [Justin Mueller](https://github.com/justinjmueller).
-A few changes have been made to interface with the 'official' PostgreSQL database, but the original idea and logic behind the scripts belongs to Justin Mueller.